 - 14 oz. can petite diced tomatoes, drained well

 - 1 lb. raw small shrimp, deveined and shelled

 - 8 oz. cream cheese, cubed and softened

 - 1 cup freshly shredded Parmesan cheese, divided use

-Using the sauté setting on your Instant Pot, heat butter to sizzling; stir in the onion, garlic, arborio rice, Old Bay seasoning blend, and mushrooms; sauté for a minute or so.
-Deglaze the pot with the wine, then stir in the broth.
+Using the sauté setting on your Instant Pot, melt the butter.
+When the butter is nicely hot, stir in the onion, garlic, Arborio rice, Cajun seasoning blend, and the mushrooms; sauté for a minute or so; deglaze the pot with the wine, then stir in the broth.

 Securely lock the Instant Pot lid into place.
-Using the Instant Pot manual button, choose the high pressure setting for 6 minutes, bringing the Instant Pot to full pressure.
+Using the high pressure setting, set the timer for 6 minutes, bringing the Instant Pot to full pressure.

 Having Trouble with Your Instant Pot?
 Let me help!

 Download my FREE printable Quick Troubleshooting Guide for your electric pressure cooker.
 It’s got the top 6 problems you might run into, and how to fix them in one, quick printable checklist.